Dynamics of generic automorphisms of Stein manifolds with the density property: Introduction and main results

 This paper continues the program of research, built on the groundbreaking work of Forn\ae ss and Sibony in \cite{FS1997}, that began with our previous papers \cite{AL2019, AL2020, AL2022}.
 Here, we investigate the dynamics of a generic automorphism of a Stein manifold $X$ with the density property.
 Genericity, of course, is with respect to the compact-open topology on the automorphism group $\Aut\, X$, which is separable and defined by a complete metric.
 Roughly speaking, a Stein manifold has the density property if it has many complete holomorphic vector fields and hence, by integrating such fields, many automorphisms.
 For an overview of Anders\'en-Lempert theory, which is the theory of Stein manifolds with the density property or one of its variants, see \cite[Chapter 4]{Forstneric2017} or \cite{FK2021}.
 The density property turns out to naturally fit into dynamical arguments, allowing us to develop a rich theory of reversible holomorphic dynamics.
 The prototypical example of a Stein manifold with the density property is $\C^n$, $n\geq 2$.
 For more examples, see Remark \ref{r:main-remark}(1) below.

-The ideal picture that we work towards, but do not conjecture because it may be too simplistic, is that a generic automorphism $f$ of $X$ is chaotic on the complement of the union of the basins of attraction of its attracting and repelling periodic points.
+The ideal picture that we work towards, but do not conjecture because it may be too simplistic, is that a generic automorphism $f$ of $X$ is chaotic on the complement of the union of the basins of its attracting and repelling\footnote{By the {\it basin} of a repelling cycle we mean the basin of attraction of the inverse map.} cycles.
 Using our previous work on closing lemmas in \cite{AL2020}, we identify the largest subset of $X$ on which $f$ is chaotic.
 This subset is defined as the closure of the set of saddle periodic points of $f$.
 It is also characterised as the closure of the set of transverse homoclinic points of $f$.
 We call it the {\it chaotic Julia set} of $f$ and denote it by $J_f^*$.

 The following theorem contains the main results of this paper.
 Even in the special case of $\C^n$, $n\geq 2$, the theorem is new, except for part (a), which is a generalisation of Buzzard's holomorphic Kupka-Smale theorem for $\C^n$, $n\geq 2$ \cite{Buzzard1998}.
 A key ingredient in the proof is Theorem \ref{t:stable-unstable}, which builds on the work of Peters, Vivas, and Wold in \cite{PVW2008}.
 The notation used below is explained at the end of the introduction.